-COUNSELING AND OTHER SERVICES - There are a number of services available at UCA and in the local area to assist victims of sex offenses.
+COUNSELING AND OTHER SERVICES

+There are a number of services available at UCA and in the local area to assist victims of sex offenses.

-UCA Counseling Center (Student Health Center room 327 - 450-3138) provides short term counseling for a variety of personal problems.
+UCA Counseling Center (Student Health Center, Suite 327, (501) 450-3138) - Provides short term counseling for a variety of personal problems.
 The service is free to students, faculty and staff at the University.

-Counseling Associates, Inc. (2515 College Ave., Conway - 336-8300 or 1622 N. Donaghey, Conway - 327-7706) - for emergencies call 1-800-844-2066) - Provides short and long term counseling for a variety of personal problems.
+Counseling Associates, Inc. (2515 College Ave., Conway (501) 336-8300 or 1622 N. Donaghey, Conway - (501) 327-7706) - for emergencies call 1-800-844-2066) - Provides short and long term counseling for a variety of personal problems.
 A fee is charged on a sliding scale, dependent upon income.

-Conway Regional Medical Center (2301 College Ave - 329-3831) - Provides medical exam for rape victims.
-Exam is free if offense is reported to law enforcement officials with 24 hours.
+Conway Regional Medical Center (2301 College Ave - (501) 329-3831) - Provides medical exam for rape victims.
+Exam is free if the offense is reported to law enforcement officials within 24 hours.

-Faulkner County Victims Service Center (Faulkner County Courthouse located at the corner of Robinson and Locust - 450-3051) - Provides advice and assistance to Faulkner County victims who file reports with law enforcement officials.
+Faulkner County Victims Service Center (Faulkner County Courthouse located at the corner of Robinson and Locust - (501) 450-3051) - Provides advice and assistance to Faulkner County victims who file reports with law enforcement officials.
 Victims need not prosecute to receive assistance.
 Service is free to victims.

 University Police (Corner of W.J.
-Sowder Street and Marian Ross Avenue - 450-3111 - for emergencies, dial 911) Provides assistance in investigating and prosecuting sexual assault crimes that occur on the UCA campus.
+Sowder Street and Marian Ross Avenue - (501) 450-3111 - for emergencies, dial 911) Provides assistance in investigating and prosecuting sexual assault crimes that occur on the UCA campus.

-City of Conway Police Department (1105 Prairie Street - 450-6120 - for emergencies dial 911) Provides assistance in investigating and prosecuting sexual assault crimes in the Conway area.
+City of Conway Police Department (1105 Prairie Street - (501) 450-6120 - for emergencies dial 911) Provides assistance in investigating and prosecuting sexual assault crimes in the Conway area.

-Faulkner County Sheriff's Department (Faulkner County Courthouse located at the corner of Robinson and Locust - 450-4914 - for emergencies dial 911) Provides assistance in investigating and prosecuting sexual assault crimes in Faulkner County area (outside the Conway city limits).
+Faulkner County Sheriff's Department (Faulkner County Courthouse located at the corner of Robinson and Locust - (501) 450-4914 - for emergencies dial 911) - Provides assistance in investigating and prosecuting sexual assault crimes in Faulkner County area (outside the Conway city limits).